Huberdoggy/humanifesto/addon/milestones/humanifesto_v1_system_design.md

   - Expect: scoring still produces coherent lists purely from genre/mode/weights.
 - **Highly expressive seed text**.
   - Expect: seed influence is noticeable but not overpowering; it should refine, not completely override, genre-based constraints.

-Meeting these criteria should be sufficient to consider Humanifesto v1 “ready for handoff” to Codex for implementation and, eventually, public testing—**without** falling into a combinatorial “bag of marbles” testing trap.